Kentucky Spring Premier Horse Show

 The show provides a laid-back atmosphere while allowing exhibitors a first class horse show in a beautiful setting.
 There is nothing more beautiful than Kentucky in the springtime.

-We hope you will come join us at the Kentucky Spring Premier American Saddlebred Horse Show.
-The three-day full schedule includes a wide range of performance classes for Saddlebreds, Hackneys, and Road Horses.
+We hope you will come join us celebrate 35 years at the Kentucky Spring Premier Horse Show in the Kentucky Horse Park.
+The four-full day schedule includes a wide range of performance classes for Saddlebreds, Hackneys, Morgans, Saddle Seat Equitation and Roadster Horses.

 SECTION 10: KENTUCKY FARM ANIMAL ACTIVITY LIABILITY ACT